ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 [configured](configure_personalization.md), as an editor, you can embed the recommendations that come from the service, to show them to the end users.
 You can, for example, modify a Page to include a block that shows what Content items/products are recommended to end users when specific [scenarios](scenarios.md) are triggered.
+One such example is the [Personalized block](../content_management/block_reference.md#personalized-block), where you can choose from a number of scenarios, but there are also other blocks that are tailored to display the results of scenarios of specific types, like [Recently added block](../content_management/block_reference.md#recently-added-block).
 Depending on the scenario type, you may need to provide additional information to see the recommendation results.

-The number and selection of available scenarios depends on the arrangements that your organization makes with Ibexa when defining the initial configuration.
+The blocks, as well as the number and selection of available scenarios within these blocks depend on the arrangements that your organization makes with Ibexa when defining the initial configuration.

+Follow these steps to add and configure the Personalized block to a Page:

 1. Navigate to the **Site** > **List** tab, and then click the **Preview** icon next to the website in which you want to place a personalization block.